mimikgit/mIoT/README.md

     3) If you have not downloaded the latest built version of the microservice at [here](https://github.com/mimikgit/mIoT/releases), please download it now.
 3) Now you are ready to deploy this microservice on the edgeSDK, please run the following command on the bash terminal: <br/>**Note: For Windows user, please download [Cygwin](https://cygwin.com/install.html) or [Git Bash](https://git-scm.com/downloads) to perform this.**<br/><br/>**Attention: Please run the following commend under the same directory of your downloaded microservice file.**<br/><br/>

+    The following curl command is for deploying this microservice to the edgeSDK:

     ```curl -i -H 'Authorization: Bearer **Replace withYourToken**' -F "image=@iot-v1.tar" http://localhost:8083/mcm/v1/images```

+    The following curl command is for specifying the environment variable:

     **Note**: You can always specify your own PUB_TOPIC and PUB_URI below to handle notifications and categorize the data payload.